Open Up was Mungo Jerry’s fifth maxi-single and the first after the departure of pianist Colin Earl and banjo player, Paul King.

 Music Press, 1972.

-The above version of You Don’t Have To Be In The Army To Fight In The War was taken during Mungo Jerry’s appearance at the Brooklyn Bowl, New York, U.S.A in August 2013 by Mungo Jerry fan Marc Viscel.
+The above version of Open Up was taken during Mungo Jerry’s appearance at the Brooklyn Bowl, New York, U.S.A in August 2013.
+Source Marc Viscel.

-The more eagle-eyed among you will have noticed that Ray is backed by what were local musicians on what is an excellent recording.
+The more eagle-eyed among you will have noticed that Ray is backed by local musicians.

 Both are available from the official Mungo Jerry shop.